marcorussi/dystopia/README.md

 Leader: In case of same unit published several time the leader will discover it as several different units.

 Unit: After MQTT cleanup call the SSL library is freed/cleaned so any consecutive HTTPS request will fail with a crash (segmentation fault).
 This is evident with auto-check command function enabled and MQTT is turned on and the off (by a leader).

+Both sides: the CLI is fragile with any wrongly used command!

 **WORK IN PROGRESS...**